hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-09-19-cloudComputing_part2.md

 Using FileZilla, transfer these files from your computer to the *data* folder on your cloud instance.
 If your confused about how to do this, you may want to go back and watch [my video](http://hostmicrobe.org/microbiome/cloudComputing_part1/#fire-up-your-cloud-computer) on how to connect use and FTP client to transfer files to the cloud

+Now that you have everything in place, you need to naviagte the *output* folder using within the MetaPhlAn interactive by using `cd output`.
+This is where all your files that were placed in the data folder will be available to you while your running an interactive program.

-Now that you have everything in place, let's run MetaPhlAn2 on one sample using a single line of code
+let's run MetaPhlAn2 on one sample using a single line of code.
 {% highlight bash %}
 metaphlan2.py Control7_merged_trimmed.fastq.gz --input_type fastq --nproc 8 > Control7_profile.txt
 #the --nproc option lets us choose the number of processors we'd like to use for this job